PowerDNS-Admin/PowerDNS-Admin/docs/settings.md

 This setting controls what group name is used for various container setup processes during image building.
 This setting is useful if you're mounting a host path over the /srv/app volume and need to match your host file system permissions.

+#### PDA_LOCAL_PATH

+This setting controls with path on the Docker host machine will be used as the project root for local development.

 ## App Settings
 \* denotes a legacy setting key that will be deprecated.